2 minutes to read

-- It is better to read a complete book than jumping around at random.
+- It is better to read a complete book rather than jumping around at random.

 - When you start a new book in the Bible, it would be extremely helpful to visit The Bible Project each time.
-It provides 7-10 minutes overviews of each book and other short videos about the Bible.
+It provides 7-10 minutes overviews of each book.

 - Use the contents/Index section to find what you are looking for and use a bookmark to keep your place.

 - Underline text and write in the margins – make it your own.

 - It is helpful to read New Testament books in between reading Old Testament ones.